jacoborous/nytimes-web2pdf/https/www.nytimes.com/interactive/2020/us/arizona-coronavirus-cases.html.html.md

 </div>

-At least 67 new coronavirus deaths and 3,203 new cases were reported in Arizona on July 31.
-Over the past week, there have been an average of 2,531 cases per day, a decrease of 18 percent from the average two weeks earlier.
+At least 58 new coronavirus deaths and 2,900 new cases were reported in Arizona on Aug.
+1. Over the past week, there have been an average of 2,422 cases per day, a decrease of 21 percent from the average two weeks earlier.

-As of Saturday evening, there have been at least 177,008 cases and 3,753 deaths in Arizona since the beginning of the pandemic, according to a New York Times database.
+As of Sunday morning, there have been at least 177,008 cases and 3,753 deaths in Arizona since the beginning of the pandemic, according to a New York Times database.